 Joel Rolefson, PT, TMRc

-During this time, since I could no longer compete as an athlete, I coached track & field for three years at Shorewood High School and then for one year at UW-Milwaukee.
-My love for working with athletes and my frustration with my continued problems led me to go back to school to become a physical therapist to learn how to help myself and others.
+During this time, since I could no longer compete as an athlete, I coached high school track & field for three years then for one year at UW-Milwaukee.
+My love for working with athletes and my frustration with my continued problems led me to go back to school to become a Physical Therapist to learn how to help myself and others.
 I also became a personal trainer to help pay for my college expenses.
-Approximately a year after graduation I attended a Strain and Counterstrain course and was the beneficiary of treatment by the instructor as a demonstration (approximately TEN YEARS after the initial injury).
+Approximately a year after graduation I attended a Strain and Counterstrain seminar and was the beneficiary of treatment by the instructor as a demonstration (approximately TEN YEARS after the initial injury).
 After 15 minutes of treatment my pain and mobility improved by 60% IMMEDIATELY and the benefit lasted.
 I was amazed by the improvement.
 I sought further treatment after that which resolved my leg pain and reduced my back pain by 95%.

-In addition, over the past 16 years I have utilized an innovative exercise concept known as “Total Motion Release.”
+In addition, I have also utilized an innovative exercise concept known as “Total Motion Release.”
 This treatment effect was also discovered by accident by Tom Delanzo-Baker, PT.
-This has been a tremendous addition to our treatment approach since I find it consistently correlates with what I find with the Counterstrain assessment.
-It is therefore the previously "missing" home exercise program for this problem.
-I am currently only one of three therapists in the Greater Milwaukee Area to be certified in the Total Motion Release exercise concept.
-I am the only one to have the combination of experience and training with both Counterstrain and Total Motion Release in the Greater Milwaukee Area.
+This has been a tremendous addition to our treatment approach since I find it consistently correlates with what I find with the Counterstrain assessment, and I find it to be the previously "missing" home exercise program for this problem.
+I am currently only one of three therapists in the Greater Milwaukee Area to be certified in the Total Motion Release exercise concept, and the only one to have the combination of experience and training with both Counterstrain and Total Motion Release in the Greater Milwaukee Area.

-In addition to this and other various traditional exercise concepts, I have training and many years of experience using other manual therapies such as Mobilizations with Movement, Mechanical Link, and Muscle Energy Technique for joint restrictions.
-I also have training in Myofascial Release and Craniosacral Therapy which are also forms of fascial treatment, although they rely on the “feel” of the practitioner versus the confirmation of successful treatment through the change in the palpable tenderpoint.
-Overall I have attended over 40 continuing education courses related to these conditions.
+I also have training and experience using other manual therapies such as Mobilizations with Movement, Mechanical Link, Muscle Energy Technique, Myofascial Release and Craniosacral Therapy.
+Overall I have attended over 50 continuing education courses related to these conditions.

 My philosophy of treatment is to correct as much dysfunction as possible, provide exercise training to enable you to self-treat any future dysfunction, and provide education in posture and strengthening to help prevent a future strain.
 I primarily use exercises involving body weight or exercise bands that patients can do at home without needing specialized equipment so that they can continue that program independently.